Hidden funeral costs: a couple reviewing a quote closely at home

 The price impact is typically $300 to $1,000 or more above the advertised figure.

 How to protect yourself: Ask explicitly: "Is there anything not in this quote that I will be billed for?"
 Insist that quotes include all disbursements with realistic estimates.
-If the number on the invoice exceeds the written quote by a material amount and you did not agree to any additions, state and territory consumer protection bodies (such as Fair Trading) and the ACCC handle complaints of this kind.
+If the number on the invoice exceeds the written quote by a material amount and you did not agree to any additions, state and territory consumer protection bodies (including Fair Trading) and the ACCC handle complaints of this kind.

 3. Coffin markups and handling fees